ishandutta2007/Applozic-Android-Chat-Sample/Applozic-Android-AV-Sample/README.md

-**Step 1: Add the following in your Top-level/Proejct level build.gradle file change the version according to your app**:
+**Step 1: Add the following in your build.gradle dependency**:

 ```
-ext.googlePlayServicesVersion = '9.0.2'
-ext.supportLibraryVersion = '23.1.1'
+compile 'com.applozic.communication.uiwidget:audiovideo:1.1'
 ```

-**Step 2: Add the following in your build.gradle dependency**:

-`compile 'com.applozic.communication.uiwidget:mobicomkitui:4.63' `

 Add the following in gradle android target: